 Academic: Students whose academic/clinical progress is deemed unsatisfactory at any time may be dismissed from the Graduate College by the Dean upon consultation with the student's department or program.
-In addition, students may be dismissed if they receive two grades or more below a B (3.00), or they receive a U (Unsatisfactory) or UP (Unsatisfactory Progress) in Thesis or Dissertation Research, Seminar or Clinical Practicum.
+In addition, students may be dismissed if they receive two grades or more below a B (3.00) in academic or clinical practicum, or they receive a U (Unsatisfactory) or UP (Unsatisfactory Progress) in Thesis or Dissertation Research, Seminar.
 Students will be dismissed from the graduate program if they fail the comprehensive examination (Portfolio, due in the final spring semester) on both the first and second attempt, or if they fail a thesis or dissertation defense on both the first and second attempt.

-Professional: Students whose professional integrity is deemed unsatisfactory at any time may be dismissed from the Graduate College by the Dean upon consultation with the student's department or program.
-Breaches of professional integrity include, but are not limited to, violations described in the Misconduct in Research and Other Scholarly Activities policy, violation of the Code of Academic Integrity, and actions that violate the standards of professional practice in the discipline of study or in duties associated with an assistantship.
-From: http://catalogue.uvm.edu/graduate/academicenrollment/enrollmentpolicies/
+Professional: Students whose professional integrity is deemed unsatisfactory at any time may be dismissed from the Graduate College by the Dean upon consultation with the student department or program.
+Breaches of professional integrity include, but are not limited to, violations described in the Misconduct in Research and Other Scholarly Activities policy, violation of the Code of Academic Integrity, and actions that violate the standards of professional practice in the discipline of study (ASHA Code of Ethics) or in duties associated with an assistantship.
+For more information, please refer to:

+http://catalogue.uvm.edu/graduate/academicenrollment/enrollmentpolicies/